-Plumeria, also known as frangipani or Hawaiian lei flowers, are a genus of flowering tropical trees, hardy in zones 8-11.
+Plumeria, also known as frangipani or Hawaiian lei flowers, are a genus of flowering tropical trees, hardy in zones 8 through 11.
 While they are attractive trees in the landscape, they are mostly grown and cultivated for their highly fragrant blooms.
-Although fungal diseases can happen anywhere, warm, humid tropical regions are especially favorable for fungal growth.
+Although fungal diseases can happen anywhere, warm, humid, tropical regions are especially favorable for fungal growth.
 Plumeria rust fungus is a disease that is specific to plumeria.

 About Plumeria Rust Fungus

-Usually, the first noticed symptom of rust of plumeria is yellow specks or spots on the upper sides of the leaves.
+Usually, the first noticeable symptom of rust on plumeria is yellow specks or spots on the upper sides of the leaves.
 When flipped over, the underside of the leaves will have correlating powdery orange lesions.
-These lesions are actually spore producing pustules.
-These leaves may curl, become distorted, turn brown-gray and drop off the plant.
+These lesions are actually spore-producing pustules.
+These leaves may curl, become distorted, turn brown-gray, and drop off the plant.
 If left unchecked, rust on plumeria leaves can defoliate the whole tree in under two months.
-It will also spread to other nearby plumeria.
+It will also spread to other nearby plumerias.

-To improve air flow around plumeria, keep the area around them weed free and not overcrowded.
+To improve airflow around plumeria, keep the area around them weed-free and not overcrowded.
 You can also prune plumeria trees to open them up to good air circulation.
 Fungicides can then be used to spray the plumeria plants and the soil around them.
 Some studies have shown success in biologically controlling plumeria fungus with midges.
-However, use of chemical fungicides kills midges.
+However, the use of chemical fungicides kills midges.